 Course program

-Raw materials: cycle, production dynamics, intensity of use and scarcity.
-Familiarize yourself with the concepts related to sustainable resource management.
-Raw materials and industry: hard commodities, soft commodities and technological commodities (e.g. rare earths).
-Resources and sustainable development: the Theory of the 9 Planetary Boundaries.
-THE TRANSFORMATION OF RAW MATERIALS, PRODUCTS AND THE ENVIRONMENTAL SYSTEM (Industrial production and technological innovation).
-Energy generation technologies (traditional and alternative): technical and scenario aspects.
-The new frontiers of energy production related to environmental sustainability (bioeconomy: biomass and biofuels).
-Energy and environmental transition and the concept and approaches to the decarbonization of the economy.
-Innovation in the main sectors of Industry and products in relation to the "environmental system".
-The new economic models compatible with sustainability (from the green economy to the circular economy).
-Economic, regulatory and voluntary tools for the environmental sustainability of products.
-Waste management as an integrated “cradle to grave” approach
+ENERGY AND RAW MATERIALS SECTION: Industrial production and technological innovation.
+Energy generation technologies (traditional and alternative): technical aspects and scenarios.
+The new frontiers of energy production linked to environmental sustainability (bioeconomy: biomass and biofuels).
+Energy and environmental transition and the concept and approaches to decarbonization of the economy.
+Innovation in the main industrial sectors and products in relation to the "environmental system".
+New economic models compatible with sustainability (from the green economy to the circular economy).
+Waste management as an integrated "cradle-to-grave" approach.

 Prerequisites